bluek8s/kubedirector/deploy/example_catalog/docs/Spark245-with-Jupyterhub-readme.md

 [Livy](https://livy.apache.org) enables programmatic, fault-tolerant, multi-tenant submission of Spark jobs from web/mobile apps (no Spark client needed).
 So, multiple users can interact with your Spark cluster concurrently and reliably.

 #### Sparkmagic BRIEF
-Sparkmagic is a library of kernels that allows Jupyter notebooks to interact with Apache Spark through Apache Livy, which is a REST server for Spark.
+[Sparkmagic](https://github.com/jupyter-incubator/sparkmagic) is a library of kernels that allows Jupyter notebooks to interact with Apache Spark through Apache Livy, which is a REST server for Spark.
 Spark and Apache Livy are installed when you create a cluster with JupyterHub.

-#### SparkMagic Features
-Run Spark code in multiple languages against any remote Spark cluster through Livy Automatic SparkContext (sc) and HiveContext (sqlContext) creation Easily execute SparkSQL queries with the %%sql magic Automatic visualization of SQL queries in the PySpark, Spark and SparkR kernels; use an easy visual interface to interactively construct visualizations, no code required
-Easy access to Spark application information and logs (%%info magic) Ability to capture the output of SQL queries as Pandas dataframes to interact with other Python libraries (e.g. matplotlib) Send local files or dataframes to a remote cluster (e.g. sending pretrained local ML model straight to the Spark cluster) Authenticate to Livy via Basic Access authentication or via Kerberos

 #### Apache Spark 2.4.5 with Jupyterhub ROLES
 * Apache Spark Master is the main component for Spark loads.